uselagoon/lagoon/docs/using_lagoon/setup_project.md

 ## 1. Make sure your project is Lagoonized

-We assume that your project is already lagoonized, aka that the `.lagoon.yml` and `docker-compose.yml` files are available in your Git Repo and configured accordingly.
+We assume that your project is already lagoonized, this means that the `.lagoon.yml` and `docker-compose.yml` files are available in your Git repository and configured accordingly.

 If this is not the case, check out the list of [Step-by-Step Guides](./index.md) on how to do so.